smapiot/piral-cli-integration-tests/README.md

 **Caution**: Tests that leverage the integrated browser (using the `page` variable) can only be run if the whole test suite (i.e., no `-t` is specified) is run.

-For Ubuntu 18.04 and Ubuntu 20.04 the system dependencies can get installed automatically.
+For Ubuntu 18.04 and higher the system dependencies can get installed automatically.
 Many other systems may just work without any special dependencies:

 ```sh
 npx playwright install-deps chromium